- Who is the group open to?

 You can see an outline of the topics we cover on my Seeking site.
 (Dedicant year usually follows this pattern, though we may adjust some classes or the sequence for scheduling reasons.)

-Nope.
-I do expect you to invest your time, energy, and attention but my teaching is offered freely to those who commit to the group.
-That’s how my teachers trained me!
+There is no monetary charge for training.
+I expect Dedicants and group members to invest their time, energy, and attention, but training is offered freely to those who commit to the group.
+That’s how I was trained!

 Accommodating specific needs depends a lot on the details.
 I’m always glad to talk about your needs and preferences for accessibility and see what’s possible.